GHGSat/tech-challenge/swdev/README.md

 ## Challenge 1: S-expression parser

-This challenge is close to what your first mission would look like working at GHGSat.
-This is thus a very good way for us to assess your skills, and for you to understand the software stack we are using.
+The objective here is to write an embedded application which parses a metadata file structure.

+What you need:
+- an ARM development board: Raspberry Pi, Beagleboard, ODroid, rooted Android phone, etc. If you are missing such hardware at home, look at ARM qemu emulator.
+- the toolchain associated to this ARM platform, most of them are free to download on the web

 Write a simple C or C++ program which:

 * parses s-expression file given as input, it shall successfully parses [example.sexp](example.sexp).
-* print on stdout each element, in a nested fashion, its data-type and value
+* print on stdout each element, in a nested fashion, its data-type and value.
+Ordering is not important.
-* is built from a Makefile or CMake with x86 and ARM targets.
-Up to you to choose Makefile or CMake for this.
+* write a Makefile or CMakefile to produce binaries for both x86 and ARM targets.
-* validate your program on an ARM board (Raspberry Pi, Beaglebone, your Android phone or tablet?).
+* validate your program runs well on an ARM board (Raspberry Pi, Beaglebone, your Android phone or tablet?).
 If you are missing such hardware or its associated toolchain at home, look at ARM qemu emulator and validate your program on it.

 Above items are normally listed in ascending order of complexity.
 It's ok not to complete all of them, make your best.